leksyking/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 - What type of DNS record www is in www.foobar.com?:   Subdomain and it redirects to the main domain
 - What is the role of the web server?:   A web server is a software that serves web pages to clients upon their request, it does this over the protocol HTTP.
 - What is the role of the database?:   To store and organize collection of information so that it can be easily accessed, updated and managed.
-- What is the server using to communicate with the computer of the user requesting the website?:   http
+- What is the server using to communicate with the computer of the user requesting the website?:   HTTP

 ## Distrubuted Web Infrasture